anand1st/sshd-shell-spring-boot/README.md

     sshd.shell.auth.authType=SIMPLE		# Possible values: SIMPLE, AUTH_PROVIDER
     sshd.shell.auth.authProviderBeanName=	# Bean name of authentication provider if authType is AUTH_PROVIDER (optional)

 When spring-boot-actuator is included, `HealthIndicator` classes in classpath will be loaded.
 The 'health' command will show all `HealthIndicator` components.
+Developers can also write their own custom `HealthIndicator` classes for loading.
+It's important that the names of these custom classes end with the suffix `HealthIndicator` to be loaded by the application.

 To connect to the application's SSH daemon (the port number can found from the logs when application starts up):